Featured Image Credit: Photo by Greg Raines on Unsplash

 To start this game, ask your travel companion, “Did you hear that X?” and replace the “X” with whatever current event you want to quiz them on.

-Here’s the twist, the current event you just talked about doesn’t have to be real.
+Here’s the twist: the current event you just discussed doesn’t have to be accurate.

 You’re trying to trick your travel companion into thinking that whatever you’re talking about really happened.